 Maori did not just leave footprints – more than 300 archaeological sites have been recorded, which include undefended settlements, terraced house sites, storage pits, cooking areas, middens, quarry and stone-working sites, and paa.

-Overlying this pre-European Maori landscape are the effects of 160 years of European activity, principally farming and the military occupation during World War II.
-The island is currently an operating farm, working closely with the Motutapu Restoration Trust.
+Overlying this pre-European Maori landscape are the effects of 180 years of European activity, principally farming and the military occupation during World War II.

 Motutapu’s history represents a richly layered tapestry of change – the preservation and interpretation of its many heritage sites is an important focus of the Trust.